dwhiteheadCEI/intro-to-openai-development/labs/lab2-using-the-API.md

 ## Setup
 First, we'll need to generate a new Project API key.
 Locate the API key page of your OpenAI account [here](https://platform.openai.com/api-keys)

+You'll also want to make sure you have available credits on your account.
+You can check your available API credits [here](https://platform.openai.com/usage) If no credits are available, be sure to add billing and allowance [here](https://platform.openai.com/settings/organization/billing/overview)

 In VSCode let's open a terminal and run the following command:
     pip install openai